 As they travel through the ages keeping history on track, Phineas uses a brass device known as the omni.
 It shows him locations and dates.
 Bogg's omni only went up to the year 1970, however an apparent 'glitch' had sent him to Jeffrey's time-zone.
 When the omni light is red, it means history has hit a snag and it's a Voyager's job to correct it.
 A green light means success and they can move on to the next assignment.
 Why or how this occurs is never explained, but it happens.

 Something special happened today, the Voyagers got green lights all the way.
-Created by VoyagerG.
+A Fan-video created by VoyagerG.

 The omni usually lands the Voyagers in the midst of their future or current assignment.
 Along they way they forge memorable friendships and have exciting, dangerous, and humorous encounters with notable historical figures.
 It's like a history text-book come to life.
 The Voyagers help inspire the creation of the airplane with the Wright brothers, and save Abraham and Mary Lincoln from Abduction by Rebel spies.